-Small miracles happen every day, but few would ever imagine a key player moving from the front lines of the Burger King and PepsiCo industrial food wars (multi-million dollar Super Bowl commercials included) to the socially-conscious development of a plant-based sustainable foods company.
-But, according to Upstart Business Journal, that’s exactly what Brian Swette recently did.
+Small miracles happen every day, but few would ever imagine a key player moving from the front lines of the Burger King and PepsiCo industrial food wars (multi-million dollar Super Bowl commercials included) to the socially-conscious creation of a plant-based sustainable foods company.
+But that’s exactly what Brian Swette recently did.

-So he teamed up with his wife, Kelly, now CEO of the family startup Sweet Earth Natural Foods, for what Swette likes to call his “legacy project.”
-At age 60, he’s thankful for the many high-profile careers that led him to this massive epiphany about the necessity for wholesome, cruelty-free foods.
+So he teamed up with his wife Kelly, now CEO of the family startup Sweet Earth Natural Foods, for what Swette calls his “legacy project.”
+At 60, he’s thankful for the many high-profile careers that led him to this epiphany about the necessity for wholesome, cruelty-free foods.
 Together with 65 employees, Swette’s company now helps to save lives — humans and farmed animals alike.

 From Benevolent Bacon and Burritos to Super Squares and Vegan Pies, you can find, Sweet Earth Natural Foods in Whole Foods and Target stores nationwide.